We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - a previous history of preeclampsia

 Most women with lupus will go on to have healthy babies.
 It’s very rare, but sometimes women with lupus can give birth to a baby with neonatal lupus.
 This type of lupus typically goes away after a few months.
-However, some infants with neonatal lupus may have serious heart defects.
+However, some infants with neonatal lupus may have serious developmental issues in the heart.

-Similar to lupus in adults, most children who get lupus are female.
-The common lupus symptoms in children are also similar to those in adults and can include:
+Similar to adults, most children who get lupus are female.
+The common lupus symptoms in children are also similar to those in adults.
+According to the Lupus Foundation of America, they can include:

 - butterfly rash